-You’ve made your call to action clear and the user knows what they want.
-However, have you made it clear how they can accomplish that goal?
-Oversized buttons stand out on a simple, clean design, and naturally attract the customer’s eye.
+You’ve made your call to action clear and users knows what they want.
+However, do they know or where they can accomplish that goal?
+Oversized buttons can catch their eye and direct them to complete the action.

 Your landing page should have social media buttons displayed at the top, and all images or videos should also be easily shared.

-Your page load time can be a large indicator as to whether or not your user experience is poor.
-If your page takes too long to load, users will often get frustrated and leave the page, indicating to Google that your page isn’t the best option.
+Your page load time plays a big role in ensuring a good user experience.
+If a page takes too long to load, users will often get frustrated and leave the page, indicating to Google that your page isn’t the best option.
 Use PageSpeed Insights to determine whether or not your page is up to par.

-Whether on a tablet, desktop or mobile device, customers expect to find the same experience for each on your landing page.
-Ensure you’re either using a mobile site version of your landing page for mobile ads or that your website has a responsive design, where the page will automatically readjust based on the size of the device.
+Whether on a tablet, desktop or mobile device, customers expect to find the same brand experience on all your landing pages.
+Ensure you’re either using a mobile version of mobile ad landing page or that your website has a responsive design, where the page will automatically adjusts to the screen size.

 Certain features like flashing ads or pop ups are often hard for our crawlers to read and may make the Google Ads system think that your page doesn’t offer relevant content.
 These can also slow down page load time.